stepheneb/lightweight-sensor-graphs/readme.md

     19 maven_jnlps_url = "http://jnlp.concord.org/dev/org/concord/maven-jnlp"
     20 families = %w{all-otrunk-snapshot}

-In addition if you are downloading a jnlpwith manmy jars this script will run much faster in JRuby.
+In addition if you are downloading a jnlp with many jars this script will run much faster in JRuby.
 If you have installed rvm you can install and use Jruby for running this script as follows:

     rvm install jruby
     rvm use jruby